 What should I do now?

-If you are suffering from aches and pains, you think you may have sustained an injury, or if you’d like to learn more about injury prevention, contact Nova Physiotherapy today.
+If you are suffering from aches and pains, you think you may have sustained an injury, or if you’d like to learn more about injury prevention, Contact Us Today at Bedford, Timberlea & Dartmouth, NS Centers.
 One of our dedicated physiotherapists would be happy to meet with you for a consultation and discuss how our different programs can help you remain active and pain-free!